-- (i) Pursuant the import agency agreement and export agency agreement (collectively, the "agreements") between the Group and the related party, the related party provided import and export agency services to the Group.
-The gross transaction amount under the agreements amounted to RMB1,268,272,000 (2022: RMB1,113,018,000). - (ii) Interest expenses represented interest charges on loans received from related parties. - (iii) The amounts are unsecured and have no fixed terms of repayment. - (iv) The loans are unsecured, bear interest ranging from 2.16% to 7.00% (2022: 0% to 7.00%) per annum and are repayable before March 2024 (2022: March 2023).
+- Pursuant the import agency agreement and export agency agreement (collectively, the "agreements") between the Group and the related party, the related party provided import and export agency services to the Group.
+The gross transaction amount under the agreements amounted to RMB1,349,700,000 (2023: RMB1,268,272,000). - (ii) Interest expenses represented interest charges on loans received from related parties.

-During the year ended 31 March 2023, there are certain fund transfer with a related party with aggregated transaction amount of RMB2.8 billion (2022: RMB2.5 billion).
-The maximum outstanding balance during the year is RMB0.8 billion (2022: RMB0.3 billion).
+During the year ended 31 March 2024, there are certain fund transfers with a related party with aggregated transaction amount of RMB5.9 billion (2023: RMB2.8 billion).
+The maximum outstanding balance during the year is RMB0.3 billion (2023: RMB0.3 billion).
 The balance is unsecured, interest-free and repayable on demand.
 The balance is fully settled as of the end of the reporting period.

-As disclosed in Note 24, certain of the Group's bank and other loans were guaranteed by related parties of the Company.
+As disclosed in Note 22, certain of the Group's bank and other loans were guaranteed by a director of the Company, and a company under the control of a director of the Company.